Imagine you hand a man your camera, and ask him to take a photo of you.

 Imagine you’ve got a big question like, “Should I quit my job, and start my own company?”

 You go ask the advice of some successful people you respect.
-Two say yes.
-Two say no.

-Because they can’t know everything about you and your unique situation, they’ll give advice that’s really just a reflection of their own current situation.
-So let’s look at some ways that advice is biased.
+Because they can’t know everything about you and your unique situation, they’ll give advice that’s really just a reflection of their own current situation!

 Lottery numbers: When successful people give advice, I usually hear it like this: “Here are the lottery numbers I played: 14 29 71 33 8.
 They worked for me!”
 Success is based on so many factors.
 Some are luck.
 Some are not.
 It’s hard to know which are which.
 So which do you learn from?

 Creative sparks: You ask, “What should I do, option A or B?”
 He replies, “Zebra!”
 He’s treating it as brainstorming, giving a crazy suggestion just to open up more options.
 Like an Oscar Wilde quip, it was meant to be mostly entertaining, somewhat useful, and probably not correct.

 The problem is taking any one person’s advice too seriously.
 Ideally, asking advice should be like echolocation.
 Bounce ideas off of all of your surroundings, and listen to all the echoes to get the whole picture.

 Ultimately, only you know what to do, based on all the feedback you’ve received, and all your personal nuances that no one else knows.